uzairahmed4/Appointment-Booking-Service/README.md

 # Appointment-Booking-Service

 ## Project Description
-This project is a web-based appointment booking application designed for students to book appointments with career advisors.
-The application is implemented as a RESTful web service using Java and Spring Boot.
-Clients can interact with the web service to book, view, and cancel appointments, while career advisors can manage their availability and view their appointments.
+This repository hosts a robust web-based appointment booking application developed in Java using Spring Boot.
+The application facilitates seamless scheduling of appointments between students and career advisors at a university.
+Students can book appointments tailored to their degree programme, manage bookings, and cancel when necessary.
+Career advisors have tools to oversee their schedules, manage availability, and interact effectively with student appointments.
+Built on RESTful principles, the application ensures efficient and secure communication between clients and the server.

 ## Features
 ### Students can: